Prelude to the Mishima Incident: 1970 (Shōwa 45)

 From November 4 to 6, Mishima and the Tatenokai practiced a refresher course for advanced members at the Camp Takigahara of the JGSDF Fuji School.
 Members received training in railway demolition and learned how to set bombs.
 They also observed the actual demolition of railroad tracks, which were blown up with a bang and blown to pieces.
-During this final trial enlistment, Mishima had sent Kawabata a final letter written in pencil, but Kawabata incinerated it.
+During this final trial enlistment, Mishima had sent Yasunari Kawabata a final letter written in pencil, but Kawabata incinerated it.
 According to Kawabata's son-in-law, Kaori Kawabata (川端香男里), the reason of his incineration was, "The sentences were messed up, and if I kept it, it would be a dishonor to Mishima, so I incinerated it immediately."
 Some researchers have speculated that the letter was incinerated because it contained things that would be a dishonor to Kawabata himself.
 (Note: A few days before Yasunari Kawabata committed suicide on April 16, 1972, Mishima's father Azusa, received a long letter from Kawabata.
 Azusa had not been fond of Kawabata since Kawabata refused to attend the Tatenokai 1st anniversary parade, and he sarcastically remarked, "I was intrigued by the letter, as it really revealed some completely unexpected aspects of Kawabata's personality," and said he would keep it as a family heirloom.
 (As of 2025, the Kawabata's last letter has still not been made public.))

-After the training, Mishima Morita, Chibi-Koga, Ogawa, and Furu-Koga secretly regretted at parting from the other members and JSDF personnel at a convivial party held at the Gotemba Hall Annex (御殿場館別館, Gotenba Kaikan bekkan) in Gotemba-shi.
-Mishima sat seiza-style and poured sake for everyone, singing Ken Takakura's yakuza movie hit theme song A Foo dog and the peonies (唐獅子牡丹, Karajishi botan).
+After the training, Mishima Morita, Chibi-Koga, Ogawa, and Furu-Koga secretly regretted at parting from the other members and JSDF personnel at a convivial party held at the Gotemba Hall Annex (御殿場館別館) in Gotemba-shi.
+Mishima sat seiza-style and poured sake for everyone, singing Ken Takakura's yakuza movie hit theme song Karajishi and Peonies (唐獅子牡丹, Karajishi botan).
 Morita sang an elementary school song Flowers (花, Hana) and a military song Katō Hayabusa Fighter Squadron (加藤隼戦闘隊, Katō Hayabusa Sentō-tai), Chibi-Koga sang a kayōkyoku When the White Flowers Bloom (白い花の咲く頃, Shiroi hana no saku koro), Ogawa sang a prewar song Song of the Shōwa Restoration (昭和維新の歌, Shōwa Isin no uta) and a kayōkyoku Shiretoko Love Song, and Furu-Koga recited a poem by a kamikaze pilot.

-On November 10, Morita, Chibi-Koga, Ogawa, and Furu-Koga entered the Camp Ichigaya under the pretext of meeting with Captain Katsuo Kikuchi (菊地勝夫), and inspected the area in front of the 32nd Infantry Regiment building to confirm where to park.
-On November 12, Morita, Ogawa, and Chibi-Koga looked on the "Yukio Mishima Exhibition" held at Tobu Department Store (東武百貨店, Tobu hyakkaten).
+On November 10, Morita, Chibi-Koga, Ogawa, and Furu-Koga entered the Camp Ichigaya under the pretext of meeting with Captain Katsuo Kikuchi, and inspected the area in front of the 32nd Infantry Regiment building to confirm where to park.
+On November 12, Morita, Ogawa, and Chibi-Koga looked on the "Yukio Mishima Exhibition" held at Tobu Department Store (東武百貨店).
 That night, at the late-night bar "Parkside," Morita asked Ogawa to perform the kaishaku, and Ogawa agreed.